 Served: 8 years

-September 9, 1913 to November 13, 1920 Cincinnati Police Department
+September 9, 1913 to November 13, 1920: Cincinnati Police Department

-February 1935 to May 20, 1935, Hamilton County Sheriff’s Office
+February 1935 to May 20, 1935: Hamilton County Sheriff’s Office

 By 1935, he decided to go back into law enforcement and set his sights on running for Sheriff of Hamilton County.
-During January 1935, his friend, George A. Lutz, Sr., was elected as Sheriff and appointed Walter Francis as one of his new deputies.
-At 6’9½”, he was the tallest law enforcement officer in Hamilton County.
+His friend, George A. Lutz, Sr., was elected as Sheriff and appointed Walter Francis as one of his new deputies.
+At 6’9½”, he was still the tallest law enforcement officer in Hamilton County.

-If you have information, artifacts, archives, or images regarding this officer or incident,, please contact the Greater Cincinnati Police Museum at Memorial@Police-Memorial.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Memorial.org.